vhforbes/Scaffold-Eth-Challanges/README.md

 ### 🥅 Goal

-- [ ] Can you sell tokens back to the vendor?
+- [x] Can you sell tokens back to the vendor?
-- [ ] Do you receive the right amount of ETH for the tokens?
+- [x] Do you receive the right amount of ETH for the tokens?

 ### ⚔️ Side Quests

 - [ ] Should we disable the `owner` withdraw to keep liquidity in the `Vendor`?
+IDK
 - [ ] It would be a good idea to display Sell Token Events.
 Create an **event** `SellTokens(address seller, uint256  amountOfTokens, uint256 amountOfETH)` and `emit` it in your `Vendor.sol` and uncomment `SellTokens Events` section in your `packages/nextjs/app/events/page.tsx` to update your frontend.

   ![Events](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/662c96b5-d53f-4efa-af4a-d3106bfd47f0)